Screwball

-A screwball is a baseball and fastpitch softball pitch that is thrown so as to break in the opposite direction of a slider or curveball.
+A screwball, also called a scroogie or an airbender, is a baseball and fastpitch softball pitch that is thrown so as to break in the opposite direction of a slider or curveball.
 Depending on the pitcher's arm angle, the ball may also have a sinking action.
-The pitch is sometimes known as the scroogie or airbender.

 Carl Hubbell was one of the most renowned screwball pitchers in the history of Major League Baseball.
 Hubbell was known as the "scroogie king" for his mastery of the pitch and the frequency with which he threw it.
-Other famous screwball artists include Tug McGraw, inaugural Hall of Fame member Christy Matthewson, and Cy Young Award winners Mike Cuellar, Fernando Valenzuela, Mike Marshall, and Willie Hernández.
+Other famous screwball hurlers include Tug McGraw, inaugural Hall of Fame member Christy Mathewson, and Cy Young Award winners Mike Cuellar, Fernando Valenzuela, Mike Marshall, and Willie Hernández.

 Grip and action

 The baseball is held with the open end of the horseshoe shape (where the seams are closest together) facing upward.
 The thumb is placed just beneath the bottom of the horseshoe, the index finger is curled against the top of the thumb, forming a tight circle to the side of the ball.
 The middle finger is then placed on the top of the ball and grips against the top seam, (the seam closest to the index finger).
 The ring finger is placed outside the other top seam loosely and the pinky is held on the side opposite the thumb; all fingers are spread apart.
 The grip is similar to the circle changeup, but with different placement in regards to the seams.

-Also, unlike the Circle change, when throwing the screwball the middle finger applies the most pressure to the baseball, while the ring and pinky exert no pressure at all.
+Also, unlike the circle change, when throwing the screwball the middle finger applies the most pressure to the baseball, while the ring and pinky exert no pressure at all.
 For left-handed pitchers, as the middle finger presses hard down on the ball, their hand pronates (turns) inwardly in a clockwise manner near the end of the pitching motion, until much of the hand is beneath the ball.
 Conversely, right-handed pitchers turn their hand counter-clockwise.